COMITA LAB @ YALE SCHOOL OF THE ENVIRONMENT

 Picture

-Anita investigates how insect herbivores and fungal pathogens affect seedling dynamics during the natural regeneration of tropical rainforests.
-Anita has joined the Comita lab as a postdoctoral researcher in fall 2022 after obtaining her PhD at Bangor University, UK.
+Anita investigates how insect herbivores and fungal pathogens affect seedling dynamics during the natural regeneration of tropical forests.
+Anita joined the Comita lab as a postdoctoral researcher in fall 2022 after obtaining her PhD at Bangor University, UK.
 Using a combination of laboratory and field studies in Panama, Anita hopes to advance our understanding of how species interactions contribute to shaping patterns of biodiversity and driving ecosystem recovery.
 Read more about Anita here

 Field Team